jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+long press only for dragula? that's when it works best without intervention.
+Do I have browser level access to that event? i must...

+it's a bit fiddly adjusting font variations and text -- there is a focus within nconsistency perhaps. logo overlaps the focus ui

+height media queries so taller phones get bigger touch targets -- will help allow ficing the position i think/hope

+drag/drop scroll up down fix

 is there layout topRight stuff i can comment out now that drag and drop is in place?

 better maybe to write down layout & dimensions and re-write becasue the small thing i'm looking